finos/common-domain-model/docs/event-model.md

 ## State

-The `State` data type defines the state of a trade at a point in the Trade\'s life cycle.
+The `State` data type defines the state of a trade at a point in the Trade's life cycle.
 Trades have many state dimensions, all of which are represented here.
 For example, states useful for position keeping are represented alongside those needed for regulatory reporting.